-UPDATE 15th February 2021: The UK government still advises against all but essential travel to Belgium (and to France).
+UPDATE 9th MAY 2021: The UK government still advises against all but essential travel to Belgium (and to France).
 Belgium is listed as an “Amber” country, but entry requirements into Belgium and on return to the UK make leisure trips currently impossible.
 The latest information for specific countries can be found on the gov.uk foreign travel advice page.
 The Belgian Government website also has up to date information, and see additional guidance on Belgium Current Coronavirus measures.
 However given the progress of vaccination programmes in the UK and the EU, there is optimism that visiting may become possible in the not too distant future.

 There are a number of good hotels in Ypres, and the town itself is a pleasant place to visit, even if you are not interested in World War One.
 So if you are travelling with family or friends who may not share your interests, there are fortunately other things that they may enjoy.

 The best hotel in Ypres is, without a doubt, the Ariane.
 This has a central location, an outstanding restaurant, and very good rooms.
 It also has a large car park.
 As a four-star hotel it is not cheap, but well worth it.
 The Ariane also has displays in the foyer of items recovered from the battlefields and other First World War material.